 Legal professions - introduction

 The Public Prosecution Service of the Slovak Republic is an independent State authority headed by the Prosecutor-General.
-Within its powers, the Public Prosecution Service protects the lawful rights and interests of individuals, legal entities and the State.
+Within the scope of its powers, the Public Prosecution Service protects the rights and the legally protected interests of individuals, legal entities and the State.

-The Public Prosecution Service of the Slovak Republic has its own separate budget chapter in the State budget.
+The Public Prosecution Service of the Slovak Republic has its own separate budget chapter within the State budget.

-The status and role of the Public Prosecution Service and of the Prosecutor-General are governed by the Constitution of the Slovak Republic (Article 149) and by Act No 153/2001 on the Public Prosecution Service, which also governs the powers of the Prosecutor‑General and other prosecutors.
+The status and role of the Public Prosecution Service and of the Prosecutor-General are governed by the Constitution of the Slovak Republic (Article 149) and by Act No 153/2001 on the Public Prosecution Service, which also governs the powers of the Prosecutor-General and other prosecutors.
 The Act also governs the organisation and management of the Public Prosecution Service.
-The status, rights and responsibilities of prosecutors are set out in Prosecutors and Trainee Prosecutors Act No 154/2001.
+The status, rights and responsibilities of prosecutors are set out in Act No 154/2001 on Prosecutors and Trainee Prosecutors.

 Given its role as an authority safeguarding the law, the Public Prosecution Service needs to be organised hierarchically.
-It ensures uniform application of laws and other legislation of general application, as well as uniform application of penal policy.
+It ensures uniform implementation of laws and other legislation of general application, and of penal policy.

 The powers of the Public Prosecution Service include the following:

-- criminal prosecution of individuals suspected of having committed criminal offences, and overseeing compliance with the law both before criminal prosecution is initiated in accordance with the relevant law and during preliminary proceedings;
+- the criminal prosecution of individuals suspected of having committed criminal offences and the monitoring of compliance with the law both before criminal prosecution is initiated in accordance with the relevant law and during preliminary proceedings;

 - ensuring that persons who have been deprived of their liberty or whose liberty has been restricted by decision of a court or any other authorised state body are detained in places and under conditions that are legally compliant;

 - exercising its powers in court proceedings;

-- representing the State in court proceedings, where provided for by law;
+- representing the State in court proceedings pursuant to the relevant legislation;

-- participating in the preparation and implementation of measures to prevent breaches of the laws and other legislation of general application;
+- participating in the drafting and implementation of measures designed to prevent breaches of laws and other legislation of general application;

-- helping eliminate the causes of and conditions for criminal activities, as well as crime prevention and suppression;
+- helping to eliminate the causes of and conditions for criminal activities, and to prevent and repress crime;

-- helping prepare legislation (involvement in the legislative process);
+- helping to prepare legislation (involvement in the legislative process);

-- carrying out any other duties provided for by a special law or act or legally promulgated international treaty.
+- carrying out other tasks provided for in a specific law or act or in a legally promulgated international treaty.

-The Prosecutor-General and the individual prosecutors carry out all duties that fall within the scope of the powers of the Public Prosecution Service, and use all statutory means available when discharging their duties and obligations.
+The Prosecutor-General and the individual prosecutors carry out all duties falling within the Public Prosecution Service's remit, and use all statutory means available when discharging their duties and obligations.
 They are required to:

-- implement (to the best of their knowledge and belief) the Constitution of the Slovak Republic, constitutional laws, laws, legally promulgated international treaties and other legislation of general application;
+- implement (to the best of their knowledge and belief) the Constitution of the Slovak Republic, constitutional and other laws, legally promulgated international treaties and other legislation of general application;

-- respect and protect human dignity and fundamental human rights and freedoms, and avoid any form of discrimination;
+- respect and protect human dignity and fundamental human rights and freedoms, and refrain from any form of discrimination;

 - protect the public interest;

-The organisational system of the Public Prosecution Service of the Slovak Republic is made up of the following bodies:
+The organisational system of the Slovak Republic's Public Prosecution Service is made up of the following bodies:

-The Prosecutor-General’s Office is the highest authority and heads the prosecution system.
+The Prosecutor-General’s Office is the highest authority and stands at the apex of the prosecution system.
 The Prosecutor-General’s Office comprises:

-- the Special Prosecutor’s Office established to detect and prosecute cases of corruption and organised crime;
+- the Special Prosecutor’s Office, established in order to detect and prosecute cases of corruption and organised crime;

-- the Regional Prosecutor’s Offices (8), which are superior to the District Prosecutor’s Offices within their region, and the Central Military Prosecutor’s Office (1), which is superior to the Circuit Military Prosecutor’s Offices;
+- Regional Prosecutor’s Offices (8), which are superior to District Prosecutor’s Offices in their region; and

-The headquarters of the Prosecutor-General’s Office is in Bratislava.
+The headquarters of the Prosecutor-General’s Office are in Bratislava.

-The headquarters and territorial districts of the subordinate prosecution offices correspond to the headquarters and districts of the respective courts.
-However, the headquarters and territorial jurisdiction do not correspond to the administrative territorial division of the country.
+The headquarters and territorial districts of the subordinate prosecution offices correspond to the headquarters and districts of the relevant courts.
+However, headquarters and territorial jurisdiction do not correspond to the country's administrative territorial division.

 Prosecutors perform their duties as part of a service relationship, which is established when they are appointed.
-Prosecutors are appointed by the Prosecutor-General to prosecutorial positions without a time limit.
+Prosecutors are appointed by the Prosecutor-General to prosecutorial positions for an indefinite period.
 Prosecutors must swear an unconditional oath when taking up their positions.